Mohs Scale of Rock and Metal Hardness

-- Christian Metal is usually as heavy as its mainstream counterpart; however, in most cases, Christian metal lyrics aren't as dark as secular metal.
+- Christian Metal (despite what some of the Metal Fan Dumb says) is usually as heavy as its mainstream counterpart; however, in most cases, Christian metal lyrics aren't as dark as secular metal.
 So, a song could be a 10 or 11 in musical heaviness, while the lyrics could be about the power of God's love for the world.
 Obviously not all Christian metal songs are like this, but it's a common part of the genre, and the point still stands.
 As mentioned above, the lyrics are only indicators and don't play a direct part in the song's hardness, so you don't need to place Christian metal songs at a lower hardness just because of the lyrics.

 - Corollarily, instrumentals and songs with little to no audible vocals are just as heavy or light as songs with vocals.

 - Sometimes, songs with symphonic elements can be at a lower level of hardness than they would be without the symphonic elements.
 It depends on how the elements are implemented in the song, however; some more extreme artists use symphonic elements to provide a contrast between blast beats and the like, and manage to be just as heavy as other conventional death/black metal bands, or in some cases, heavier.
 Similarly folk elements work much the same way.
 Sorting these songs out on a case-by-case basis is the best solution.